jpf91/jpf91.github.io/README.md

 The [jpfau.org](https://jpfau.org) website is built using the [vuepress](https://vuepress.vuejs.org/) static site generator and the [hope theme](https://theme-hope.vuejs.press/).
 Documentation on supported writing features can be found here: https://theme-hope.vuejs.press/get-started .

 In order to handle the node dependency mess, all commands are executed in a docker container.
-Currently, the node 22.8.0 container is used.
+Currently, the node LTS release 20.17.0 container is used.

 ## Editing content in VSCode